From BR Bullpen

 Biographical Information

-After the 1963 season, he was traded to the Baltimore Orioles for Jim Gentile.
-In 1964, his average dipped to .245, but he had 106 walks and thus still was able to score 92 runs, which was second on the team behind Luis Aparicio's 93 runs scored.
-Brooks Robinson was the big RBI man on the team.
+Following the 1963 season, Siebern was traded to the Baltimore Orioles for Jim Gentile.
+In 1964, his average dipped to .245, but he had an AL-high 106 walks and thus still was able to score 92 runs, which was second on the team behind Luis Aparicio's 93 runs scored.
+He was also an All-Star for the third and final time in his career that year.
+After the 1965 season, he was dealt to the California Angels for Dick Simpson, and in 1966, he hit .247 but drew enough walks that he was close to leading the team in OBP.

 Notable Achievements